BobaBoard/boba-docs/docs/users/intro.md

 _"The boards are more what you'd call guidelines than actual rules."_

 At this stage, there's no personal "blog" or "page" on BobaBoard.
 There's no user address that you can give someone so that they can see all your posts.
-We're focused on building a better fandom community experience first, but personal solutions might be incorportated in the future.
+We're focused on building a better fandom community experience first, but personal solutions might be incorporated in the future.

 # Using This Guide
 BobaBoard's two Realms currently have more in common than not.
 The information outside of a section dedicated to a Realm pertains to BobaBoard as a whole: shared features, etiquette, and information.
 For things specific to each Realm (such as Rules), you can find more detailed information in their individual sections.